smartcontractkit/chainlink/core/scripts/common/vrf/setup-envs/README.md

 --sending-key-funding-amount="1e17" \
 --deploy-contracts-and-create-jobs="false"
 ```
-Then update corresponding deployment scripts with the new ETH addresses, specifying max gas price for each key
+Then update corresponding deployment scripts in infra-k8s repo with the new ETH addresses, specifying max gas price for each key

 e.g.:
 ```